What is beecentric/apicentric beekeeping?

 - 1 Warre roof

-- 1 IPM screened bottom board with plastic insert
+- 1 IPM screened bottom board with integrated entrance and plastic insert

 - 2 entrance reducers (of two different sizes)